 Changing a role

 - To change a role, select a user in any organization.

 - Change the Role from the drop down list.
 The role change will take effect immediately.

 Enterprise Administrator: This is the highest level of access a user can be assigned within FarmQA Controller.
-Users can complete any task within the system.
+Enterprise Administrators can complete any and all tasks within the system.
 This role should be assigned to the FarmQA product owner.

 Crop Scout: This role is for users that will only use FarmQA for crop scouting.
 Users can create and submit scouting reports, but have view only access to FarmQA Controller.